dannguyen/pydataproject-template/README.md

 ### sqlize

-I find SQL to be one of the fastest and most convenient ways to explore newly organized data (e.g. tabular data, via fused and wrangled), especially with the ubiquity of SQLite.
+I find SQL to be one of the fastest and most convenient ways to explore newly organized data (e.g. tabular data, via compiled and wrangled), especially with the ubiquity of SQLite.

-In this template repo I've included a shell script, [scripts/sqlize.sh](scripts/sqlize.sh), that reads the CSVs from data/fused and data/wrangled and, from each CSV, creates a quick and dumb table (i.e. every field is just plain text), e.g. `fused_helloworld` and `wrangled_helloworld`, and throws it in a file, [data/mypkg.sqlite](data/mypkg.sqlite)
+In this template repo I've included a shell script, [scripts/sqlize.sh](scripts/sqlize.sh), that reads the CSVs from data/compiled and data/wrangled and, from each CSV, creates a quick and dumb table (i.e. every field is just plain text), e.g. `compiled_helloworld` and `wrangled_helloworld`, and throws it in a file, [data/mypkg.sqlite](data/mypkg.sqlite)

 Oftentimes, with a very complicated data set, the wrangling process is a lot of trial and error.
 I find writing SQL queries to do sanity checks and aggregations more efficient than R and pandas, generally, but everyone has differing opinions and tolerances of SQL :)